 Since wasp traps spend weeks outside collecting their victims, they’re designed to endure wet weather.
 They are made out of water-resistant plastic with entrance holes that are small enough and strategically placed so the trap is not affected by rainfall.
 Since wasp activity mainly occurs during warmer months, there’s no need for wasp traps to endure winter weather.

-In addition to having a weather-resistant design, reusable traps typically have ends that the user can unscrew to easily dump the contents of the trap.
+In addition to having a weather-resistant design, reusable traps typically have ends that you can unscrew to easily dump the contents of the trap.
 Once empty, the trap is ready to go back into service.

 Ease of Setup